lezhou8/waveboard/README.md

 # WaveBoard

-Play the notes of a standard 88 key keyboard on your computer keyboard.
+Play the notes of a keyboard on your computer keyboard.

 ## Installation